vanus-labs/docs/content/vanus-ai/how-to/discord.md

 This documentation will teach you how to integrate an AI into Discord.
 Integration is a paid user feature.
 Therefore, only users with subscriptions or 14 days trials can use this feature.

-## how to Setup a Discord Integration
+## How to Setup a Discord Integration

 ### Step 1: Create an AI Application
 1. Go to [ai.vanus.ai](https://ai.vanus.ai) and sign in.